Rust: Solo Player Base Design Guide

 The starter-to-main base design in Rust allows you to build your initial base quickly and then complete it later using a few thousand wood, around 11K stone, a few thousand metal fragments, and a few hundred high-quality metal.

-Another big advantage is that it can be built in multiple stages while being functional after the completion of stage 1.
+Another big advantage is that it can be built in multiple stages while being functional after stage 1.
 In other words, the basic version can be extended or made whole later, after you’ve gathered more resources.

 The third advantage is that its building method is easy to memorize, and you can find YouTube Rust guides on how to create it from scratch.